AMD-RIPS/ST-2019/Batch Data Generator/README.md

 Y_train: n_train
 Y_test: n_test

-The labels are integers from 0 to c - 1, where c is the number of
+The labels are integers from 0 to c - 1, where c is the number of types of glitches determined by the operation_list (line147 in generator_functions.py).
+Right now the labels are:

+0: normal image
+1: vertical pattern (Morse code pattern)
+2: slant pattern
+3: checkerboard
+4: blurring
+5: vertical line (Random color and position)

 #### Changing the Type and Frequency of Glitches

-Modify the weight_list (line 147 in generator_functions.py) to change the relative frequency of different glitches.
+Modify the weight_list (line 151 in generator_functions.py) to change the relative frequency of different glitches.
-Modify the operation_list (line143 in generator_functions.py) to include different types of glitches.
+Modify the operation_list (line147 in generator_functions.py) to include different types of glitches.